Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Updated menus in all `customization` pages.
 - Updated `mini-nord` to use the new components.
 - Added screencasts to `core` and `grid` modules, so that people get a better starter.
+- Added `$drawer-border-radius` for constistency.
+- Updated `mini-sucroa` to use the new components.